About This Disease

 Salmonellosis is an infection of the intestine caused by Salmonella bacteria.
 These bacteria are a frequent cause of food poisoning.
 Salmonella has also been used as a bioterrorist weapon.
+More than 2,500 serotypes of Salmonella have been identified around the world.
+The most severe serotype, Salmonella Typhi, mostly acquired outside of the United States, results in an infection called Typhoid fever.
+For more information about Typhoid Fever, please visit our Typhoid Fever webpage.

 The symptoms usually start 12 to 72 hours after infection with the bacteria.